loopbackio/loopback-connector-oracle/README.md

 To simplify the installation of [node-oracledb](https://github.com/oracle/node-oracledb) module and Oracle instant clients, use [loopback-oracle-installer](https://github.com/strongloop/loopback-oracle-installer) as a dependency to install and configure `node-oracledb` (oracledb) upon `npm install`.

-Please note `config.oracleUrl` is the property to define the base URL to download the corresponding node-oracle (oracledb) bundle for the local environment.
+Use the `config.oracleUrl` property to define the base URL to download the corresponding node-oracle (oracledb) bundle for the local environment.

 The bundle file name is `loopback-oracle-<platform>-<arch>-<version>.tar.gz`.
 The `version` is the same as the `version` in package.json.